We all need a helping hand from time to time

 It's about turning your mourning into joy.

 You don't have to go through it alone!
-You might feel that there aren't many people around you who understand the pain that your separation or divorce has caused.
-To you.
-Your family.
-Your friends.
+You might feel that there aren't many people around you who understand the pain that your separation or divorce has caused you, your family, and your friends.

 The Food Pantry started in 1999 when we saw families who needed help during the tough times in life.

-Each Thursday from 9 - 11:30AM in our Education Center room 101, our volunteers help people who need it.
-Food, Bibles, and a caring shoulder are given to those who come in.
-We can always use more volunteers and donations of food are gladly received.
-To donate to the Food Pantry, contact our receptionist at firstname.lastname@example.org or 512.892.2703.
+Each Thursday from 9 - 11:30AM in our Education Center room 101, our volunteers are available to help people with food, Bibles, and a caring shoulder.
+To donate non-perishable food to the Food Pantry, contact our receptionist at firstname.lastname@example.org or 512.892.2703.

 This Christ-centered recovery ministry is for any hurt, habit or hang-up keeping someone stuck.
 No one is beyond Christ's outstretched Hand.
 There is always hope and a way to move forward and experience the healing liberty of Jesus Christ.
 A support group meets on Fridays at 7:00PM in room 101-102 in the Education Center.
 (The Education Center is located off of Convict Hill Road and Lochinvar Street, across from Covington Middle School.)